-I’m obsessed with ZZ plants.
-I looked for the perfect one for quite a while.
-When I found the size I wanted, I snatched it up and it’s been heaven ever since.
+Nothing I’ve seen compares to this glossy-green beauty.
+I looked for the perfect ZZ plant for quite a while so when I found the size I wanted, I snatched it up and it’s been heaven ever since.

-If you’re a houseplant aficionado, you know what I’m talking about.
+If you’re a houseplant aficionado, you know exactly what I’m talking about.
 There’s nothing quite like an indoor plant that produces waxy, deep-green foliage.
-The ZZ Plant takes the crown there.
+The ZZ Plant takes the crown there!

-Better yet, it’s one of the most low-maintenance houseplants you can grow.
-It can survive on low-light, dry air, and low-water.
+Better yet, zz plants can survive on low-light, dry air, and low-water.
 It even purifies the air!

 Yes, ZZ plants are indeed toxic to humans and animals because it contains calcium oxalate crystals which can cause skin irritation and stomach pain.